 Monthly tax credits for medical scheme contributions will increase as follows:

-- From R162 to R172 per month for each additional beneficiary
+- From R181 to R192 per month for each additional dependant

 Retirement lump sum taxation

-The first R500 000 of a retirement lump sum withdrawal will be tax free.
-This amount was previously R315 000.
-The table below illustrates how lump sums will be taxed.
+The retirement lump sum tax table remains unchanged.
+The table below illustrates how lump sums will be taxed:

 |Taxable lump sum||Rate of tax|